GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   4. A description of how the program is innovative at targeting gaps in diagnosis, prevention, and treatment of women with hypertension who are pregnant and/or postpartum.

   **Phase 2: Awarding plans for sustainability and replication and/or expansion**

+  Submissions for Phase 2 of this competition are due by October 30, 2021 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
+The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](HypertensionChallenge@hhs.gov).
+The application for Phase 2 of the competition shall meet the following requirements:

+  * Entries must consist of PDF files with font size no smaller than 11-point Arial.

+  * All submissions must be in English.

+  * Solvers must not use HHS or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.

+  * Submission details should be sent to [HypertensionChallenge@hhs.gov](HypertensionChallenge@hhs.gov):

+    * Title the email subject line “Hypertension Competition Phase 2 Proposal”.
+    * Email sender (person and email address) must be Official Representative/person of contact for the team.

   Phase 2 of the competition builds upon the work of Phase 1.
 Phase 2 is focused on demonstrating the program can be applied to more women who are pregnant and/or postpartum, resulting in positive outcomes.
 The Phase 2 submission shall include a comprehensive description, in 5 pages or less, of:

   1. A description of the demonstrated effectiveness (statistical significance) in: controlling hypertension in women who are pregnant and/or postpartum AND/OR increasing continued monitoring of hypertension in women who are pregnant and/or postpartum;

   2. A description of the demonstrated effectiveness (statistical significance) in addressing racial/ethnic disparities and/or urban/rural disparities in women who are pregnant and/or postpartum;

   3. A description of the plan for sustainability (long-term viability); and

   4. A description of the plan for replication and/or expansion: (1) in another geographic area or a wider geographic area; (2) in another clinical setting; and/or (3) by increasing the size and/or reach of the program.

   **Phase 3: Awarding programs that have successfully replicated and/or expanded**

+  Submissions for Phase 3 of this competition are due by October 30, 2022 at 11:59 pm EST.  Only participants who received an award for their Phase 2 submission are eligible to apply for Phase 3.
+The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](HypertensionChallenge@hhs.gov).
+The application for Phase 3 of the competition shall meet the following requirements:

+  * Entries must consist of PDF files with font size no smaller than 11-point Arial.

+  * All submissions must be in English.

+  * Solvers must not use HHS or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.

+  * Submission details should be sent to [HypertensionChallenge@hhs.gov](HypertensionChallenge@hhs.gov):

+    * Title the email subject line “Hypertension Competition Phase 3 Proposal”.
+    * Email sender (person and email address) must be Official Representative/person of contact for the team.

   Phase 3 builds upon the work of Phase 2.
 Part of the scoring criteria for Phase 3 evaluates whether the program was successfully replicated and/or expanded.
 Participants are expected to successfully replicate and/or expand the program: (1) in another geographic area or a wider geographic area; (2) in another clinical setting; and/or (3) by increasing the size and/or reach of the program.

   The Phase 3 submission shall include a comprehensive description of how the program was replicated and/or expanded in 5 pages or less, including:

   1. A description of the demonstrated effectiveness (statistical significance) in: **controlling hypertension** in women who are pregnant and/or postpartum AND/OR **increasing continued monitoring of hypertension** in women who are pregnant and/or postpartum;

   2. A description of the demonstrated effectiveness (statistical significance) in addressing racial/ethnic disparities and/or urban/rural disparities in women who are pregnant and/or postpartum;

   3. Demonstrates that the program was successfully replicated and/or expanded: (1) in another geographic area or a wider geographic area; (2) in another clinical setting; and/or (3) by increasing the size and/or reach of the program.
 ---